Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

-The blog post discusses teaching strategies adopted by higher education institutions during the COVID-19 pandemic, and uses a mix of instructional strategies to facilitate online learning and keep students engaged.
+The blog post discusses teaching strategies higher education institutions adopt during the COVID-19 pandemic and uses a mix of instructional strategies to facilitate online learning and keep students engaged.

 Table of Contents:

-- Six Teaching Strategies Adopted by Higher-Ed Institutions:
+- Six Strategies in Teaching Adopted by Higher-Ed Institutions

 1. Collaborative Learning